ritika994/Adapting-DeepMIMO-for-5G-Networks/README.md

 - Ved Prakash Meena

 ## Acknowledgments
 We thank the original DeepMIMO authors for their open dataset framework and Remcom for Wireless InSite.
-We also acknowledge the guidance of our instructors in the EC431 course at IIIT Vadodara.
+We also acknowledge the guidance of Dr. Bhupender Kumar in the EC431 course at IIIT Vadodara.